Fort Dix: Overview

-Fort Dix was established on 16 July 1917, as Camp Dix, named in honor of Major General John Adams Dix, a veteran of the War of 1812 and the American Civil War, and a former United States Senator, Secretary of the Treasury, and Governor of New York.
+Fort Dix was established on 16 July 1917, as Camp Dix, named in honor of Major General John Adams Dix, a veteran of the War of 1812 and the American Civil War, and a former U.S. Senator, U.S. Secretary of the Treasury, and Governor of New York.
 Camp Dix was home to the 153rd Depot Brigade.
 The role of World War I depot brigades was to receive recruits and draftees, then organize them and provide them with uniforms, equipment, and initial military training.
 Depot brigades also received soldiers returning home at the end of the war and carried out their mustering out and discharges.
+During World War I, many of the soldiers serving in the U.S. 78th Infantry Division, nicknamed the "Lightning Division," trained at Camp Dix.
+The inspiration for the nickname came from the famous applejack whiskey (“white lightning”) produced in central New Jersey and the suggestion that the unit was ready and willing to strike like lightning at a moment's notice.

-Dix has a history of mobilizing, training, and demobilizing soldiers from as early as World War I through April 2015, when Forts Bliss and Hood in Texas assumed full responsibility for that mission.
+Dix has a history of mobilizing, training, and demobilizing soldiers from as early as World War I through April 2015, when Fort Bliss and Fort Hood in Texas assumed full responsibility for that mission.
 In 1978, the first female recruits entered basic training at Fort Dix.
 In 1991, Dix trained Kuwaiti civilians in basic military skills so they could take part in their country's liberation.

-Dix ended its active Army training mission in 1991 due to Base Realignment and Closure Commission recommendations, which ended its command by a two-star general.
+Dix ended its active U.S. Army training mission in 1991 due to Base Realignment and Closure Commission recommendations, which ended its command by a two-star general.
 Presently, it serves as a joint training site for all military components and all services.

-In 2009, Fort Dix and the adjacent Air Force and Naval facilities were consolidated into a single secure facility, Joint Base McGuire-Dix-Lakehurst.
-The supporting component is the United States Air Force, and base operations are executed by the 87th Air Base Wing, which provides installation management to all of JBMDL while both the Navy and Army retain command and control of their missions, personnel, equipment, and component-specific services.
+In 2009, Fort Dix and the adjacent Air Force and Naval facilities were consolidated into a single secure facility, called Joint Base McGuire-Dix-Lakehurst.
+The supporting component is the U.S. Air Force, and base operations are executed by the 87th Air Base Wing, which provides installation management to all of the joint base while both the Navy and Army retain command and control of their missions, personnel, equipment, and component-specific services.
 Neither the Navy nor the Army base is subordinate to the Joint Base; each is simply supported by the joint base in base operations such as utilities, child-care centers, gyms, and other services, but each one reports through its own service-specific command chain and has its own commander (the Navy a captain and the Army a colonel).
 The commanders of both Fort Dix and Lakehurst serve also as deputy joint base commanders.